SignPath/Website-old/src/documentation/1_introduction.md

 For each project

-* create at least a test-signing and a release-signing policy
+* Create at least a test-signing and a release-signing policy
-* assign a certificate and user permissions to each signing policy
+* Assign a certificate and user permissions to each signing policy

 </td></tr>
     <tr>